awsdocs/aws-freertos-docs/doc_source/userguide/gg-demo.md

 **Subscriptions**
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/freertos/latest/userguide/gg-demo.html)

-SOURCE: It is the name given to IOT thing that is created in IOT console while registering the board.
-For example: TIGG1 can be an example name for the IOT thing.
+   Where "Source" is the name given to the AWS IoT thing created in the AWS IoT console when you registered your board \- "TIGG1" in the example given here\.

 1. Start a deployment of your AWS IoT Greengrass group and make sure that the deployment is successful\.
 You should now be able to successfully run the AWS IoT Greengrass discovery demo\.